 The proposed policy amendments will restore to the Comp Plan its role of providing for trees, livability, and the resulting public health in multifamily areas.
 In doing so, it will restore the Comp Plan to its rightful place of guiding these decisions.
 The result will be to show that the City cares as much about the quality of life in multifamily areas as it does in single family areas.
-The amendments will produce better land use decisions, and greater public trust and faith in these decisions.
+The amendments will produce better land use decisions, and greater public trust in these decisions.
+A wide range of scientific research persuasively shows that trees, landscaping, urban wildlife and open space and light around residences will promote psychological and physical health and happiness.